Chart Color Schemes

 Werribee - West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Werribee-West's dwelling structures, as per the latest Census, showed 90.5% houses and 9.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 88.1% houses and 12.0% other dwellings.
+In Werribee-West, as per the latest Census, 90.5% of dwellings were houses with the remaining 9.5% being semi-detached, apartments or other types.
+This compares to Melbourne metro's 88.1% houses and 12.0% other dwellings.
 Home ownership in Werribee-West was 19.5%, similar to Melbourne metro, with mortgaged dwellings at 49.8% and rented ones at 30.7%.
-The median monthly mortgage repayment in the area was $1,842, lower than Melbourne metro's $1,924, while median weekly rent stood at $360 compared to Melbourne metro's $370.
-Nationally, Werribee-West's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,842, lower than Melbourne's average of $1,924.
+The median weekly rent was $360 compared to Melbourne's $370.
+Nationally, Werribee-West's mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing